 Maybe the use of antibiotics remains so pervasive before prescribing doctors do not really understand the relationship between a healthy bacterial flora in an infant and child’s gut and the delicate balance of their immune system.

-We have seen studies that suggest up to 91% of kids, by the time they hit 32 months, have received antibiotics.
+We have seen , by the time they hit 32 months, have received antibiotics.
 This is frankly, appalling.
 My son Keegan received his only course of antibiotics at about 5 1/2 years old, which was, of course, followed up by a course of probiotics.

 The relationship between the bacteria in our gut and the healthy development of the immune system has been demonstrated time and time again for over a decade.
 Any lack of understanding of this relationship, at this stage of the research, is unforgivable.